 The passenger's seat is designed specially to allow a secure and pleasant ride to ONE (1) passenger.
 The integrated backrest supports his back during the ride.

+- 1 Deccondor's cost

-- 1. Passenger's seat - 2.
+- Passenger's seat

 Integrated backrest

-Passenger's Seat Removal
+- Passenger's Seat Removal